duckmin/simple-blogcms/README.md

 ##Getting Started
 - Install apache, php, mongo db
-- php must have "Mongo" module
+- php must have PHP-common (bundle of commmon modules), "Mongo" and "GD"(for thumbnails) modules
 - Clone project into folder
 - change your apache conf documentroot to be the "<path_to_blogcms>/main" ( same directory of index.php ) folder of the project
 - this application routes all urls through "index.php" file using apaches mod rewrite rules.
 Your vhost container should **atleast** have the following rules.